dualboot-partners/latam-git-part2-learn-challenge/README.md

     b.
 Change another thing from index.html and commit. `(commit 4)`

     c.
 You have realized that you introduced a bug with your `commit 1` so you want to undo the entire commit.
-What command would you use and why?
+What command would you use and why?.

 3.
     a.
 Change anything from `index.html` and commit. `(commit 5)`